yuchen-xue/yuchen-xue.github.io/Yuchen_Xue_(M._Sc.)_CV.typ

     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [This is a solution to the challenge of person re-identification \(Re-ID\) problem.
 The Re-ID problem is about recognizing and matching pedestrian with different appearances across different cameras.
 Highlights:])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Development of a solution to Re-ID problem using computer vision and deep learning methods],[Contributed to the relative academic paper as the 2nd co-author.
+#v(-design-text-leading)  #v(design-highlights-top-margin);#list([Development of a solution to Re-ID problem using computer vision and deep learning methods],[Contributed to the relative academic paper as the 2nd co-author.
 The paper accepted by the 16th IEEE International Conference on Advanced Video and Signal-based Surveillance \(AVSS\)],[Delivered an academic speech on this conference],[Use of experimental method for comparing the performance of different models],[#strong[Keynotes]: Cross-camera recognition, Python, deep learning, TensorFlow],)
   ],
 )